-17 Model (informative)
+16 Model (informative)

-This section describes the model of use of SBP-2 and the extensions provided by this profile.
+This section describes the model of use of SBP-2 and the extensions provided by this profile in order to provide the features available.
 Though the features are application independent, this section describes the intended range of the imaging device class in order to better understand the communications provided by this profile.

-17.1 Imaging Device Class Model
+16.1 Imaging Device Class Model